eliasbnk/dev-setup/README.md

 ### [press Enter]

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
-# iTerm2 will return the following:
+# Terminal will return the following:
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------

 # Enter a file in which to save the key (/Users/you/.ssh/id_ed25519):